grayhemp/container-alpine/README.md

 A minimal base image.

-Based on [Alpine Linux] currently, has bash and ca-certificates pre-baked and planned to be getting more enhancements in the future.
+Based on [Alpine Linux] it currently has bash, ca-certificates and [cksumfs] pre-baked and planned to be getting more enhancements in the future.

 ## Usage